8 Amazing Card Sketches You Can Use to Create Beautiful Layouts

 Have different interpretations of the sketch to make it unique

 The moustache card below was taken from page 69 of the Fathers Day section of the card making sketches book mentioned at the beginning of this article.
 I have kept it fairly similar to the original however omitted the suggestion of a striped background as I didn't have anything suitable in my scrap paper pile.

-In place of a sentiment, I have used a heart sticker but due to the glare, it's a little hard to see in this photograph.
+, I have used a heart sticker but due to the glare, it's a little hard to see in this photograph.
 Washi tape was used for both the square frame and the border on the top and bottom.